For a full CV, please follow the link from my NTNU webpage.

 Article drop in headlines and truncation of CP.
 2013.
 LSA Annual Meeting Extended Abstracts.

 Left edge deletion in English and subject omission in diaries.
 2012.
 English Language and Linguistics 16(1):105–29.
+(Unfortunately not an open-access link, and the submitted ms seems to have disappeared a few hard drives ago.)

 Article drop in headlines: failure of CP-level Agree.
 2012.
 Ms.